Paddy Cadell

 Patrick Cadell (born 1999) is an Irish hurler who plays for Tipperary Senior Championship club J.K.
 Bracken's and at inter-county level with the Tipperary senior hurling team.
 He usually lines out at midfield.

 Career

 Cadell made his senior debut for Tipperary on 25 January 2020 in the opening round of the 2020 National Hurling League against Limerick in a 0-18 to 2-14 defeat.

 He made his championship debut on 1 November 2020, coming on as a substitute in the second half of the 2-17 to 3-23 Munster semi-final defeat to Limerick.

+On 12 February 2023, Cadell went off injured in the league match against Kilkenny and suffered a pivot shift injury to his left knee and missed the rest of the 2023 season.